 Chimney Corner’s location means that it is quite easy to take a break from the car if you’d like to.
 If you arrive by train, then it’s a 15 min taxi ride from the main line station in Bangor.
 You will then find all you need on your doorstep.
 There are also bus routes around the island, you can hop on a bus within 2- 3-minute walk from Chimney Corner.

-We have recently changed the litter system to take advantage of what Veolia are aiming to do on the island, which is to become the gold standard in recycling.
-This is made even easier for you as you can feel ok about piling all your rubbish into one bin, as they will do the recycling for you.
-Chimney Corner also offers a holiday from re-cycling!
+Our litter system takes advantage of what Veolia are aiming to do on the island, which is to become the gold standard in recycling.
+This is made even easier for you as you can feel ok about piling all your rubbish into one bin, as they will do the recycling for you – offering a holiday from re-cycling!

 We use eco-friendly cleaning fluids and hand wash soap in recycled glass or recycled plastic bottles

 All the energy you are using is renewable energy and where this is not possible, we off set our energy carbon footprint.